Ty France Player Props: Mariners vs. Yankees

 Ty France At The Plate

-- In 17 games this season (32.1%), France has picked up an RBI, and in six of those games (11.3%) he had more than one.
-He has also driven in three or more of his team's runs in one contest.
+- France has picked up an RBI in 33.3% of his games this season, with more than one RBI in 11.1% of his games.
+He has also produced three or more runs in one contest.

-- In 24 of 53 games this year, he has scored, and six of those games included multiple runs.
+- In 46.3% of his games this year, he has scored at least once.
+And he's had six games with multiple runs (11.1%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.